 - Shake – Shake is actually painted aluminum panels that provide a realistic representation of hand-split wood without the high installation costs and upkeep that a real wood roof demands.

-9 Advantages of Metal Roofs
+8 Advantages of Metal Roofs

-Millions of homeowners across the country are making the decision to invest in a metal roof and it’s easy to see why!
+Millions of homeowners across the country are making the decision to invest in metal roofing and it’s easy to see why!

-- 60-year lifespan – Asphalt shingles typically need to be replaced every 15-20 years.
-The lifespan of metal is easily 3X that long.
-This means by the time you’ll need to replace your roof – you would have paid for three roofs using shingles.
+6. 60-Year Lifespan – Asphalt shingles typically need to be replaced every 15-20 years; the lifespan of metal is easily 3 times that long.
+This means, by the time you’ll need to replace your metal roof – you would have paid for three using shingles.

 Disadvantages of Metal Roofs